-This product is for use within one family, a small group, homeschool co-op class, or one classroom only.
+This product is for use within one family, a small group, one homeschool co-op class (that is a comparable size to a public school elementary classroom), or one classroom only.
 If you would like to use this in multiple classrooms, a whole religious education program (in a single parish), etc., you will need to buy the large group/multiple classroom option.

 This is a downloadable product.
 You will not receive a physical item, but rather a PDF file to print out on your own.

 The Daily Learning Notebook and Calendar Printables Packet Includes:

 “Today is…” page (14 total pages; 12 pages are month specific)

 - Identify or write out the date (depending on which page option you use)

 - Write how many days they have been in school – both writing it out as a number, such as 124, and then breaking it down into hundreds, tens, and ones

 - Identify which season it currently is

 - Pick the liturgical season and write out the feast day